David Grabosky, Board Chair

 Maria is responsible for ensuring that the services provided to homeless and runaway youth in the Central Florida community are in alignment with the agency’s Mission.
 She is also in charge of obtaining financial support for the life-saving programs provided at the Orlando Crisis Shelter, by cultivating relationships with community partners and local donors.
 Maria serves as a voice for homeless and runaway youth, managing community relations and advocacy efforts.
 She holds a B.B.A. degree in Marketing from the University of Dayton.
 Maria has been with Covenant House Florida since 2004.

-Anne Lee, B.S., Director of Development (Orlando)
+Anne Lee, B.S., Grants Development Officer (Orlando)

 Anne has been with Covenant House Florida since December 2017.
 Her background is in government grant administration and monitoring.
 Anne is responsible for grant writing for the Orlando programs, cultivating relationships with funders, and giving tours to the Central Florida community.
 Anne obtained her B.S. degree in Interdisciplinary Studies from the University of Central Florida.